cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: engaged in, involving, or reflecting deep or serious thought.
 | Usage: A pensive mood. [沉重，严肃]
 |
-| solace
-| Definition: to give comfort or cheer to (a person) in time of sorrow or distress.
-| Usage: His grandchildren were a solace in his old age. [安慰，慰藉]
-| Usage: He sought solace in the whisky bottle. [借酒浇愁]
-|
 | predecessor
 | Definition: a person who held a job or office before the current holder.
 | Usage: The new president’s foreign policy is very similar to that of his predecessor.